vendasta/marketplace-documentation/docs/Guides/miniOrange_sp_guide.md

 **Purchase**

 You will need to create a miniOrange Account.
-Once done, you will be prompted to enter in a key. **You need either the `Enterprise`, or the `All-Inclusive` plan.
-To proceed**
+Once done, you will be prompted to enter in a key. **You need either the `Enterprise`, or the `All-Inclusive` plan or trial to unlock the needed features for using the miniOrange plugin to integrate with Vendasta.**

-## 1. Setup your product OAuth Client
+## Setup your product OAuth Client

 If you haven't created your product yet, create a product in [Vendor Center](https://vendors.vendasta.com).
-You will need to navigate back to your product during the plugin setup.
+You will need to navigate back to your product to configure your redirect uri during the plugin setup.

-**In Wordpress:**
+**1) In Wordpress:**

-1) Navigate to the miniOrange OAuth plugin, and select `Add New Application` to get started
+1) Navigate to the miniOrange OAuth plugin, and select `Add New Application` to get started.
+You will need to be logged in and have some sort of plan or trial active.
 2) Search for Vendasta in the list of providers.
-If not found, select `Custom OAuth 2.0 App`
+If not found, select `Custom OAuth 2.0 App`(the OIDC option will not work)
 3) Copy your callback url(redirect uri)

-**In Vendor Center:**
+**2) In Vendor Center:**
 1) Navigate to the Integration Page
 2) Under Access and SSO-->SSO settings, toggle on Enable SSO
 3) Under OAuth2 Configuration select 'Create Configuration'